Yannis-98/yannis-98.github.io/index.md

 <u>Sept 2021</u>

 <div style="text-align: justify">The objective of this project is to understand genetic algorithms concept.
 We studied NSGA-II, DEAP, and multi-objective algorithms.
-I will implement evolutionary algorithms, especially multi-objective ones to do learning.
-To do this, different functions are provided to trace the individuals generated at each generation or to compare the results between them</div>
+I will implement evolutionary algorithms, especially multi-objective ones to complete learning.
+To do this, different functions are provided to plot the individual generated at each generation or to compare the results between them. </div>
 <br>
 <center><img src="images/gymcart.gif"/></center>